Cruise from Stockholm – the essential guide

-Enjoy Scandinavia at its best by starting your cruise from Stockholm – the city on the Baltic, characterized by its 14 islands connected by over 50 bridges.
-A cruise from Stockholm, Sweden’s clean, beautiful, and friendly capital city, is the perfect way to see the best of Northern Europe.
+Enjoy Scandinavia at its best by starting your cruise from Stockholm – the city on the Baltic, with 14 islands connected by over 50 bridges.
+A cruise from Stockholm, Sweden’s clean, beautiful, and friendly capital city, is the perfect starting point to see the best of Northern Europe.

 Stockholm – the sophisticated capital of Sweden